Escher.Finance

 User Flow and Architecture

-• LSTs representing the staked assets, which the user can use across DeFi protocols in the EVM ecosystem or beyond.
+• Issues LSTs representing the staked assets, which the user can use across DeFi protocols in the EVM ecosystem or beyond

 System Integration

 This architecture enables Escher to provide a unified liquid staking experience across diverse blockchain ecosystems.
-Users can stake assets from one chain to another without leaving their preferred network, thanks to the seamless integration of these core components.
+Users can stake assets from one chain to another without leaving their preferred network, thanks to the seamless integration of direct protocol communications and advanced cross-chain messaging.
+The removal of intermediate account abstractions simplifies the architecture while maintaining the same level of functionality and security.

 🏗️